 - The full list of teaching activities is available here.
 Full list at matthias-hoelzl.org/teaching.html

 Supervison of various Postdoctoral Researchers, PhD, master and bachelor students, as well as many working students.
 Substitutions for plasma physics lectures at Technical University Munich.

-Since 2014: Member of scientists' representative council of Max Planck Inst. f.
-Plasma Physics.
+Since 2014: Member of the scientists' representative council of Max Planck Institute for Plasma Physics.

 Since 2013: One of the JOREK main developers, organizer of JOREK remote seminar, administrator of website and collaboration platform for the JOREK Code.

 Since 2012: Ombudsperson for several PhD students.

 Referee for: Springer Nature Publishing, Nuclear Fusion, Physics of Plasmas, Plasma Physics and Controlled Fusion, United States Department of Energy, L'Agence nationale de la recherche, Netherlands Organisation for Scientific Research, etc.

 (c) 2012–2018 Matthias Hoelzl, Ringstr.
 24, 85764 Oberschleissheim, Germany.

 All Rights preserved.
 For published articles, the respective journals may be the copyright holders.
 No responsibility can be taken for links to external websites.